 - A piece of cheese cut into thin strips

 Tips: I like to prepare a batch of the frittata fingers and store them in the freezer.
-It’s a great way to incorporate harder-to-serve vegetables like spinach and zucchini.
+It’s a great way to incorporate harder-to-serve vegetables like leafy greens.
 Simply thaw the frittata fingers out in the fridge or microwave.
 They make such an easy meal when you’re in a pinch.
+As an alternative you can bake them into zucchini frittata muffins!

-Similarly, you can bake a sweet potato or cook it the microwave in advance for a quick and easy vegetable to serve on the side throughout the week.
+Similarly, you can bake some sweet potatoes or cook them in the microwave in advance for a quick and easy vegetable to serve on the side throughout the week.

-I also like to use Ezekial bread since it’s lower in sodium than most breads, contains higher amounts of fibre and because it’s sprouted, the vitamins and minerals tend to be better absorbed.
+I also like to use Ezekial bread for the avocado toast since it’s lower in sodium than most breads, contains higher amounts of fiber and because it’s sprouted, the vitamins and minerals tend to be better absorbed.

 Meal Idea #2: Salmon Dinner